County officials across WV dealing with numerous challenges

 All counties are monitoring the CARES funding; however, Jonathan Adler, executive director of the West Virginia Association of Counties, said a lack of clarity surrounding the shifting guidelines for CARES funding eligibility caused “fear and confusion” for county officials.

-“… I think the nationwide consensus among many groups, including the National Governors Association, National Association of Counties, League of Cities and even the Governor (Jim Justice) mentioned it in one of his briefings, that he thought maybe the 55-45 percent split between state and local governments might be happening,” Adler said.
+“… I think the nationwide consensus among many groups, including the National Governors Association, National Association of Counties, League of Cities and even the governor (Jim Justice) mentioned it in one of his briefings, that he thought maybe the 55-45% split between state and local governments might be happening,” Adler said.

-In April, Adler sent a letter to the Governor, requesting the 45 percent figure that had been discussed, or about $562 million, for local governments.
+In April, Adler sent a letter to the governor, requesting the 45% figure that had been discussed, or about $562 million, for local governments.

 Overall, Adler said the counties have not been harmed “too much,” noting that some have been affected more than others based on the loss of hotel-motel tax revenues.
 Most, though, have been somewhat protected by property tax revenues, Adler said.